SumoLogic/logstash-output-sumologic/DEVELOPER.md

-# logstash-output-sumologic
+# Development Guide

 Logstash output plugin for delivering log to Sumo Logic cloud service through HTTP source.

-# How to build .gem file from repository
+## How to build .gem file from repository

 Open logstash-output-sumologic.gemspec and make any necessary configuration changes.
 In your local Git clone, run: